Guarita: Demographics

 At the time of the 2013 Honduras census, Guarita municipality had a population of 8,378.
 Of these, 98.11% were Mestizo, 0.90% White, 0.81% Indigenous and 0.17% Black or Afro-Honduran.

 Tourism

-Guarita is a municipality with a rich and vast history, because it was one of the first organizations of the Spanish colonization, as proof it can be considered that it was part of the "Curato de Sensenti" and district to the other organizations that were emerging throughout the history of the department.
-Its architecture style is quite simple and colonial.
-It is great place to enjoy the stillness of rural life.
-The Salvadoran media has an important influence in this municipality.
+Guarita has a history dating to the Spanish colonial period.
+It appears in the 1971 population census as one of the settlements that formed Curato de Sensenti.
+A Honduran government municipal profile also records an Indigenous settlement called Guerita in the area on 1582 and states that Guarita belonged to the subdelegation of Gracias a Dios in the early 19th century.